Turkey gives muted first response to Biden win

 Erdogan has not yet commented on Biden’s victory.

 Analysts say Turkey-U.S. ties could suffer under a Biden presidency.
-The lira, which is already trading at a record low against the dollar, could come under more pressure.
+The lira TRYTOM=D3, which is already trading at a record low against the dollar, could come under more pressure.

 Reporting by Tuvan Gumrukcu; Editing by Mark Heinrich and Raissa Kasolowsky